samarthagali/mcwj/README.md

 # mcwj
-## my first ever compiler so pls be nice

-My main goal for this was to build a barebones compiler that can compile mathematical expressions into x86 assembly.The compiler had 3 main parts:
+My main goal for this was to build a barebones interpreter that can read mathematical expressions, parse them and return the result.
+It had 3 main parts:
             1)Lexer
             2)Parser
-            3)Code generator
+            3)Interpreter
-Following this I want to extend this compiler to compile a subset of the C language:input,output,variable handling(int,float,char) conditional statements and looping.
+Following this I want to extend this to compile to x86 and then use the compiler to compile a subset of the C language: input, output, variable handling(int,float,char) conditional statements and looping.

-1)lexer:A barebones lexer that does nothing but scanning and storing each part of the expression Each part of the expression is stored in a linked list
+1)lexer:A  lexer that  scans and stores each part of the expression Each part of the expression is stored in a linked list
 ```
 struct token{